 Friedl successfully built his league base, ran wildly successful tournament programs, defended legal issues, and organized and trained staffs up to 50 people.

 Intending to buy a bowling center, he bought a small bowling business at the urging of his banker.
 The Revolutions bowling stores were born including: Revolutions Wheaton (13 years), Revolutions-Tinley Park (8 1/2 years) and Revolutions-Mokena (10 1/2 years).
-As a Bowling (Pro Shop) business owner, he approached his new venture intending to create a retail environment that shopping mall stores would envy.
+As a bowling business owner, he approached his new Pro Shop venture intending to create a retail environment that shopping mall stores would envy.

-But this savvy business man proved to his landlords, that his businesses were so valuable to the bowling centers that for some services, and promotional ideas and program contributions that they should forgo charging him rent (for 19 years).
+But this savvy business man proved to his landlords, that his businesses were so valuable to the bowling centers that for some services, promotional ideas and program contributions that they should forgo charging him rent (for over 19 years).
 Something else for mall stores to ENVY!

 He eventually presented his business model to bowling center owners and managers via the Bowling Proprietors Association of America as part of their Management Schools education program.